 If you are considering whether or not you should file a civil suit, contact the Law Offices of Elliott N. Kanter as soon as possible to discuss your legal options.
 Or, simply visit our website and fill out our online form to schedule a free consultation today.

-YOUR PRIVACY MATTERS TO LAWYERS IN SAN DIEGO
+YOUR PRIVACY MATTERS TO US

 We can help keep victims’ names and contact information out of public records.